Whirlwind (comics): Fictional character biography

 Whirlwind and the Trapster end up fighting, due to a bounty placed on the former by the up-and-coming criminal mastermind Ricadonna.
 Trapster glues Whirlwind to the floor just at the start of his spin.
 He continues twirling, breaking many of his bones, including his spine.
 He makes a full recovery and is forced to join Baron Zemo's team of Thunderbolts.
-After leaving them, he gathered a group of villains together and tried to extort money from the Thunderbolts' new director Norman Osborn, but was viciously beaten by Osborn and is now forced to work secretly.
+After leaving them, he gathered a group of villains together and tried to extort money from the Thunderbolts' new director Norman Osborn, but was beaten by Osborn and is now forced to work secretly.
 In Dark Reign: Zodiac, Cannon is shown as a mole for Zodiac, working as Norman's chauffeur.

-Whirlwind later attacks Hank blaming for Janet's death during the "Secret Invasion" and outraged by Pym taking the Wasp codename.
+Whirlwind later attacks Hank blaming for Janet's death during "Secret Invasion" and outraged by Pym taking the Wasp codename.
 He is defeated by the Avengers Academy student Striker.
 In a conversation between Striker and his mother, it is revealed that she hired Whirlwind to stage the attack to gain publicity for Striker.

 Whirlwind was recruited by the Mandarin and Zeke Stane into joining the other villains in a plot to take down Iron Man.
-Whirlwind receives a new costume from Mandarin and Zeke Stane.
+Whirlwind receives a new costume from Mandarin and Stane.

 During the "Infinity" storyline, Whirlwind was seen with Blizzard robbing banks when they are approached by Spymaster.
 Spymaster enlists Whirlwind and Blizzard to help him and the villains he recruited to attack the almost-defenseless Stark Tower.

+Whirlwind was among the villains contracted by the Assassins Guild to target Elektra's allies.

 Whirlwind was hired by Power Broker's "Hench" App to kill Ant-Man as part of the App's demonstration to Darren Cross.
 When Cross was unwilling to give Power Broker the 1.2 billion dollars he demanded for investment in the Hench app, this caused Power Broker to cancel the demo and cancel Whirlwind's assassination on Ant-Man.

 During the "Avengers: Standoff!" storyline, Whirlwind was an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
 Using Kobik, S.H.I.E.L.D. transformed Whirlwind into a teenager named Scotty.
 When Baron Zemo and Fixer restored everyone's memories, Whirlwind went on a rampage with Absorbing Man.
 When the Hood and Titania show up to retrieve Absorbing Man, Whirlwind joins Absorbing Man in siding with Hood's Illuminati.